kevinismugin/jdbc-Database-Queries/README.md

 Within directory "src/main" contains "java" directory that contains the Main.java class.

+Within the same "java" directory contains the Schema.sql file that contains the necessary sql queries to create the initial database within your postgresql application.

 This file contains the main function that contains all of the implementation.
 It connects to a localhost postgresql database using String url = "jdbc:postgresql://localhost:5432/Assignment3"; change 5432 to the port number of postgresql application being used and change Assignment3 to the name of the database you wish to connect to.

 String user = "postgres"; change postgres to your user name for the postgresql application #line 11